top of page

 Max Liebermann, Two Riders on a Beach

-So next time someone tells you art is frivolous, you can answer: "My dear friend, art is anything but frivolous."
+So, next time someone tells you art is frivolous, you can answer: "My dear friend, art is anything but frivolous."

 Comments